Biden administration moves to expand solar power on US land - KESQ

 Associated Press

 BILLINGS, Mont.
-(AP) — U.S. officials have approved two solar projects in California and are opening public lands in three other Western states to potential solar development — part of the Biden administration’s effort to counter climate change by shifting from fossil fuels.
-The two projects in Riverside County east of Los Angeles combined would generate enough power for about 132,000 homes.
-The U.S. Bureau of Land Management also Tuesday published a call to nominate land for development within “solar energy zones” in Colorado, Nevada and New Mexico.
+(AP) — U.S. officials have approved two solar projects in California and are opening public lands in other Western states to potential solar development.
+The moves are part of the Biden administration’s effort to counter climate change by shifting from fossil fuels.
+The company proposing the projects east of Los Angeles say combined they would generate enough power for about 132,000 homes.
+Also Tuesday, the U.S. Bureau of Land Management published a call to nominate land for development within “solar energy zones” in Colorado, Nevada and New Mexico.
 Democratic President Joe Biden’s promotion of renewable wind and solar power marks a shift from Republican President Donald Trump’s emphasis on coal, oil and gas.